galaxyproject/training-material/faqs/gtn/issues_galaxy.md

 > - The dataset is green, the job did not fail
 > - This is the standard output/error of the tool that I found in the information page (insert it here)
 > - I have read it but I do not understand what X/Y means.
-> - The job ID from the output information page is 123123abdef
+> - The job ID from the output information page is 123123abdef.
+> - I tried re-running the job and changing paramter Z but it did not change the result.
 >
 > Could you help me?
 {: .quote}